caltechlibrary/newt/README.md

 A Newt application encourages the following.

 - preference for "off the shelf" over writing new code
+- model your data simply
-- use a database management system for modeling and managing your data
+- use a database management system for managing your data
 - prefer software that can function as a JSON data source
-- data transformation (if needed) is provided as a light weight web service
+- transformation data representations (if needed) using a light weight web service
 - code generation where appropriate

 In 2024 the first three can be provided by off the self software mentioned previously.
 Newt provides a few tools to fill in the gaps.